The Best Fall Drink Pumpkin Hot Chocolate

 Variations

-Stir a shot of pumpkin spice or cream liqueur into each mug for a cozy nightcap.
+Simply stir a shot of pumpkin spice or cream liqueur into each mug for a cozy nightcap.

-Use oat or almond milk and dairy-free whipped topping.
+Instead, use oat or almond milk and dairy-free whipped topping.

-Swap half the milk for half-and-half, or stir in a little white or dark chocolate as it warms.
+Swap half the milk for half-and-half, or alternatively stir in a little white or dark chocolate as it warms.

 Adjust the sweetness